grynevych89/gokstad_module1/README.md

 ### Structure

-`oppgave2.py` contains the menu and all task-specific functions: register, show all, show completed, search, sort by duration, statistics.
+`oppgave2.py` contains the task-specific functions: register, show all, show completed, search, sort by duration, statistics.
+Every function takes the session list as a parameter. `completed_sessions()` is shared by the "show completed" and "statistics" options so the filter is written once.
+Status is read with `read_choice('Status', STATUSES)`, which only accepts `planned` or `completed`.

 ### Validation